The new Pooley bridge installed and opened to traffic. Photo courtesy of Outokumpu.

 The original Pooley Bridge was an icon for over 250 years.
 With the help of modern duplex stainless steels, the new bridge is a fitting replacement that should last just as long.

 The new bridge as conceived by Knight Architects.
 Courtesy of Knight Architects.

 The duplex bridge being lifted into place.
 Photo courtesy of Cumbria Country Council / Eric Wright.

-“Every two weeks we share a new Featured Story with our Stainless Steel community.
-Here you can find here the online abstract, and you can access the full story in our print magazine.
+“Every week we share a new Featured Story with our Stainless Steel community.
+Here you are provided with an online abstract, the full story features in our print and digital magazine.
 Join us and let’s share your Featured Story on Stainless Steel World online and in print.”

 – FEATURED STORY BY JOANNE MCINTYRE